metal3d/fyne-streamer/README.md

 go run -v ./examples/blender-peertube
 ```

+> There are others examples like a green screen remover, camera viewer with effects, and a simple "videotest".
+You are pleased to read the sources of these example to understand how the viewer and player work.

 This application takes video list from [Peertube channel of Blender](https://video.blender.org/), and proposes to stream the videos in a Player.
 You can also open a local file, or paste a video URL (and press Enter).